dfelinto/blender-manual/manual/scene_layout/object/editing/link_transfer/transfer_mesh_data.rst

    The starting ray radius to use when `Ray Casting <https://en.wikipedia.org/wiki/Ray_casting>`__ against vertices or edges.
 When transferring data between meshes Blender performs a series of ray casts to generate mappings.
-Blender starts with a ray with the radius defined here, if that does not return a hit then the radius is progressively increased until a positive hit or a limit is reached.
+Blender starts with a ray with the radius defined here, if that does not detect a hit then the radius is progressively increased until a positive hit or a limit is reached.

    This property acts as an accuracy/performance control;